WokLibCodeClub/.github/profile/README.md

 ### Next sessions

-Code Club has now finished for the summer but we will be back in September!
+Code Club has now finished for the summer but we will be back in September 2024!
 Watch this space for details nearer the time.

 Have a great summer everyone!😎